Will Self

 Birthday

 BiographyWilliam Woodard Self (born 26 September 1961) is an English writer, journalist, political commentator and broadcaster.
 He has written 11 novels, five collections of shorter fiction, three novellas and nine collections of non-fiction writing.
-Self is currently Professor of Modern Thought at Brunel University London, where he teaches psychogeography.
+Self is currently an honorary Professor at Brunel University London, where his interests include psychogeography.

 His 2002 novel Dorian, an Imitation was longlisted for the Booker Prize, and his 2012 novel Umbrella was shortlisted.
 His fiction is known for being satirical, grotesque and fantastical, and is predominantly set within his home city of London.
 His writing often explores mental illness, drug abuse and psychiatry.